amitaibenshalom/Hydrogen-Rocket/README.md

 # Hydrogen-Rocket
-Hydrogen Rocket exhibit in the Jerusalem Science Museum - Arduino code
+Hydrogen Rocket exhibit in the Jerusalem Science Museum - Arduino code and UI